 When we initially began laying out our plan, we decided to take two years of planning before purchase.
-After we decided that, we reevaluated everything, and figured out that we could move it up by a year, which put our purchase sometime around August of 2020.
+We then figured out that we could move it up by a year, which put our purchase sometime around August of 2020.

 Throughout late December and into February, reports of the COVID-19 virus overwhelmed the news.
-Eventually the pandemic that was overseas was now here.
-In February the economy began to shut down, and everything closed by March.
+Eventually the pandemic that was overseas was now here in America.
+In February, businesses began to shut down, and everything closed by March.
 This included the RV industry.
-Most manufacturers in Elkhart, Indiana shuttered their doors throughout March, April and May.
+Most RV manufacturers in Elkhart, Indiana shuttered their doors throughout March, April and May.

-During this time, dealers offered great deals on remaining inventory hoping to get a customer or two with a recession looming.
+During this time, dealers offered great discounts on remaining inventory hoping to get a customer or two with a recession looming.
 Dealers lowered prices.
 Discounts up to 40% off MSRP became available.
 Unfortunately, we were not ready to take advantage of this dip in pricing.

 2020 - The Summer Of The RV

-Once businesses finally began to reopen, in late May 2020, an unexpected surge of interest overwhelmed the industry.
-With travel to Europe, the Caribbean, Hawaii and other destinations now banned, and stateside resorts and hotels still shuttered, Americans turned to the motorhome to escape after being in lockdown for two or three months.
+Once businesses began to reopen in late May 2020, an unexpected surge of interest overwhelmed the industry.
+With travel to Europe, the Caribbean, Hawaii and other destinations now banned – and stateside resorts and hotels still shuttered – Americans turned to the motorhome to escape after being in lockdown for two or three months.
 Americans who had money to spend swamped their RV dealers; buying up everything on the lot.

 RV’ing gave them the outlet and an escape that they could not get elsewhere.
 Secondly, RV’ing provided vacationers with a socially distanced vacation to outdoor destinations… if they could find a campground or National Park that was open.